awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-working-with.md

    —or—

    Choose **Create a cluster** and then choose the cluster options\.
-For more information, see [Creating a Cluster When You Create a Notebook](emr-managed-notebooks-cluster.md#emr-managed-notebooks-new-cluster)\.
+For more information, see [Cluster Requirements](emr-managed-notebooks-considerations.md#considerations-limitations)\.

 1. Choose an option for **Security groups**, and then choose **Change cluster and start notebook**\.